Vermont House of Representatives

-The Vermont House of Representatives is the lower house of the Vermont General Assembly, the state legislature of the U.S. state of Vermont.
+The Vermont House of Representatives is the lower house of the Vermont General Assembly, the state legislature of Vermont.
 The House comprises 150 members, with each member representing around 4,100 citizens.
-Representatives are elected to a two-year term without term limits.
+Representatives are elected to two-year terms without term limits.

 Vermont had a unicameral legislature until 1836.
 It added a senate by constitutional amendment.
 The House meets in Representatives Hall at the Vermont State House in Montpelier.
-It is the only U.S. state legislature whose debating chamber seating layout comes closer to that of the Westminster-style parliament found elsewhere.
+It is the only U.S. state legislature whose debating chamber seating layout comes closer to that of the Westminster-style parliament found elsewhere, being similar to debating chambers in Australian state parliaments.

+One Town, One Vote

+From 1777 to 1965, each city/town elected one representative to the Vermont House of Representatives, regardless of the population of the municipality.
+This changed with the U.S. Supreme Court's 1964 decree of "One Man, One Vote" in Reynolds v.
+Sims, which affected all state legislatures across the Union.

 Leadership

 The Speaker of the House presides over the House of Representatives.
 The Speaker is elected by the full House by Australian Ballot.
 If there is only one candidate, the election is usually held by voice vote.
 In addition to presiding over the body, the Speaker controls committee assignments and the flow of legislation.
 Other House leaders, such as the majority and minority leaders and whips, are elected by their respective party caucuses relative to their party's strength in the chamber.
 There are three party caucuses in the Vermont House; the Democratic Caucus which is currently in the majority, and the Republican and Progressive Caucuses, each currently being in the minority.
 Independent members of the House may choose to caucus with a party or none at all.

-On January 6, 2021, Jill Krowinski (D-Burlington) was sworn in as the Speaker of the House.
-The Clerk of the House is BetsyAnn Wrask.
+Jill Krowinski (D-Burlington) is serving her second term as House Speaker.